Cannabis Indica VS Sativa: What’s The difference?

-CBD in Europe is derived from hemp, and consequently it’s always sativa.
+CBD in Europe is derived from hemp, and consequently, it’s always sativa.
 The hemp plant only contains trace levels of THC, often below 0.2%/0.3% THC.

 However, there is a lot of confusion from consumers, searching for indica based CBD products, usually due to seeing indica on an incorrectly labelled CBD product.

-While CBD originates from hemp and hemp is a sativa, it doesn’t necessarily mean the CBD you buy is going to be stimulating.
+While CBD originates from hemp and is a sativa, it doesn’t necessarily mean the CBD you buy is going to be stimulating.
 Labelling a CBD product as indica and sativa in misleading, as we noted earlier hemp is always sativa.

-People frequently find CBD lightly stimulating in small doses, but other factors including depending on the time it is taken, total cannabinoid and terpene content is thought to cause different effects.
+People frequently find CBD lightly stimulating in small doses.
+Still, other factors including depending on the time it is taken, total cannabinoid and terpene content, are thought to cause different effects.

 The environment is a pivotal factor in determining the physical characteristics of the hemp plants which are harvested for CBD.
 Some may naturally be higher in certain cannabinoids or essential oils over others, and this can adjust the effect felt when using CBD.

 These effects are thought to be determined by the cannabinoid makeup in addition to terpenes, which are believed to be more important than initially realised by researchers — together giving a more rounded picture of why strains differ in therapeutic value than their indica sativa categorisation.

-Aligning with the fact most indica strains contain terpenes which are thought to promote ‘couch lock’, whereas sativas frequently contain terpenes which are presumed to promote wakefulness.
+Aligning with the fact most indica strains contain terpenes which are thought to promote ‘couch lock’, whereas sativas frequently contain terpenes which are thought to promote wakefulness.

 Thus, all in all, consumers should look at the cannabinoid and terpene make up over the so-called sativa or indica versions of CBD products.